joomla/Manual/docs/general-concepts/forms-fields/standard-fields/sql.md

 or use the Post/Request/Get pattern to redirect to the DisplayController.

+(The example component below uses the first approach).

+### Example Component

-You can download [this com_sqlfield component](./_assets/com_sqlfield.zip) as an example to follow (you may need to change the sql_default_catid attribute).
+You can download [this com_sqlfield component](./_assets/com_sqlfield.zip) as an example to follow.

+Go onto your Joomla instance back-end, display the article categories and find the id of your `Uncategorised` category.

+If it's not 2 then edit the com_sqlfield site/forms/example_form.xml and set the `sql_default_catid` to whatever id it is.

-Once you have installed the com_sqlfield component you can run the form by navigating to your Joomla instance's site page index.php/component/sqlfield/
+Install the com_sqlfield component and run the form by navigating to your Joomla instance's site page index.php/component/sqlfield/

+The component will display an HTML select field with the article categories available on your instance, and in the next field, the titles of the articles associated with the selected category.

+If you select a different category then the component will send the form data to the server in an HTTP POST request, with the task parameter set to "sqlfield.reload" which will cause the `SqlfieldController::reload()` function to be called.
+This function stores the existing form values in the user state, and arranges for the form to be redisplayed.

+When the component redisplays the form it injects the existing form values into the Joomla `Form` structure.
+(This is standard practice, so that the when the form is redisplayed the user sees the values he/she previously entered).
+The SQL Field can then obtain the category from this `Form` structure, and perform a SQL query to obtain the articles associated with the selected category.
+These article ids and titles will be set as options in the field, and will be shown when the form is re-presented.

+When you press `Select` then the selected category and article will be sent to the server in the HTTP POST request, together with the task set to "sqlfield.submit", and the component code then displays the selected ids in the associated HTTP POST response.

 ## See also